cuttle-cards/cuttle/README.md

 ### If I play an Ace or a Six, are my cards destroyed as well?
 Yes.
 Aces and Sixes destroy all **Point Cards** and all **Boons**, respectively.
 That includes any that you have out.
 Try to avoid destroying many of your own cards!

+### Where can I play Cuttle?
+You can play Cuttle anywhere you have a deck of cards and a friend!
+If you want to play online, there is only one place: [Play Cuttle!](https://cuttle-v2.herokuapp.com/)